Podcast #1 : The Oak Savanna and ITECK Center

 Article by Sergio Palleroni.
 Edited by Ron Acob.

 The first episode of this series takes us to the Oak Savanna and ITECK Center at Portland State University.
-Listen to Judy Bluehorse Skelton, Emma Johnson, Mendy Miller, and Athena Rilatos as they tell us the story of the Oak Savanna and Indigenous Traditional Ecological and Cultural Knowledge (ITECK) Center.
+Listen to Judy BlueHorse Skelton, Emma Johnson, Mendy Miller, Athena Rilatos, Clifton and Christine Bruno and Emma Jewell Cohen as they tell us the story of the Oak Savanna and Indigenous Traditional Ecological and Cultural Knowledge (ITECK) Center.
 Our storytellers will also introduce us to various topics, including the relational worldview and the ITECK Certificate Program, and explore what lies at the intersection of ITECK and Architecture.

 Full Episode Transcript